tesslins/cut_and_run/README.md

 A single-page web app to enable users to visually page through local running route data in a user-friendly interface, built from the premise *like Tinder...for running routes*.

-Note: Check out this app live @ https://cut-and-run.herokuapp.com/.
+Check out this app live @ https://cut-and-run.herokuapp.com/.
 (Be a few seconds of patient on the first load...)

 ## Overview